Let’s talk facts:

 - Zoom registers more than 45B annual webinar minutes.

-- Zoom sold two million Zoom Phone seats across 47 countries.
+- Zoom sold 2M Zoom Phone seats across 47 countries.

-- Half of Zoom app users for iPhone and iPad are under 35 years old.
+- Half of Zoom app users for iPhone and iPad are under 35.

 - January 21, 2021, was the busiest day for online meetings, with February 25 being the most popular day for webinars.